 Lyedz: c295-c305.
 Already in the mid-03c, Lyedz (Lye Yw-kou) was associated with the magical end of the Dauist spectrum, and this made him an object of interest in the Six Dynasties period, when flights of fancy, some of them meant as literal flights, were the most elegant response to the dangerous times.
 A Lyedz in 8 chapters had been edited by Lyou Syang from several shorter works, but was later lost.
 It was inevitable that a Book of Lyedz would reappear in the Six Dynasties, and one was accordingly composed, either by its first commentator, Jang Jan, or by his father.
 To a collection of early materials mentioning Lyedz were added new matter which is the best part of the book, in psychological penetration far exceeding anything in the classical period.
 The Yang Ju chapter is a delightful trope on the Robber Jr chapter of Jwangdz.
 The composition of the Lyedz apparently spanned the persecutions of the year 300, and portions seemingly written after that event have a tone markedly different from those before.
 [Top]

 Gu-wvn Shang-shu: c317.
 The Shu texts quoted by Confucians formed a corpus of their own, a situation perhaps owing something to the labors of Sywndz.
 These, with or without augmentation by the scholars of the Chin Academy, were transmitted to Hàn by Fu Shvng.
 The Shu texts which had been cited in debate by the Micians had not been preserved.
-Kung An-gwo presented what he claimed were a set of recently discovered "old script" Shu texts, which in all probability were based on quotes in the Warring States literature; these Han "old script" Shu texts did not survive the occasion, and are never cited in Hàn or the Three Kingdoms.
-At the beginning of the Jin Dynasty, a call went out for volumes to replace the lost Imperial Library, and in response Mei Dzv forged a new set of "old script" (gu-wvn) Shu, and succeeded in passing them off as genuine.
-Their fraudulence was not definitely shown until the Ching dynasty, by several acute critics of whom Yau Ji-hvng deserves special mention as the first to write an extensive analysis; credit for the discovery, however, is usually given to Yen Rwo-jyw (1636-1704).
+Kung An-gwo in the 02c presented to the court what he claimed were a set of recently discovered "old script" Shu texts; these Han "old script" Shu texts did not survive the occasion, and are never cited in Hàn or the Three Kingdoms.
+At the beginning of the Jin Dynasty, a call went out for volumes to replace the lost Imperial Library, and probably in response, Mei Dzv forged a new set of "old script" (gu-wvn) Shu, and succeeded in passing them off as genuine.
+Tbis time they entered the canon.
+Their fraudulence was not definitely shown until the Ching dynasty, by several acute critics of whom Yau Ji-hvng deserves special mention as the first to write an extensive analysis.
+Credit for the discovery, however, is usually given to Yen Rwo-jyw (1636-1704).
 [Top]

 Tau Chyen's Poetry: c385-427.
 Tau Chyen (365-427) is famous as the often intoxicated and always philosophical hermit farmer, an image which he constructed for himself in poems written between his last official employment (405) and his death (427).
 Some early and more conventionally literary pieces which survive in his collected works give a different impression of his original ambitions, as the orthodox Confucian critic Jung Hung was rude enough to point out.
-Constructed or no, his championing of simple and direct experience and integrity of personality, in poems of startling simplicity rather than allusive density, gives him an honored place in the freedom tradition which goes back in principle to the Jwangdz; a tradition which finds Chinese civilization itself too burdensome for permanent human habitation, and a tradition whose survival in later ages has gone far to make Chinese civilization in fact habitable.
+Constructed or no, his championing of simple and direct experience and integrity of personality, in poems of startling simplicity rather than allusive density, gives him an honored place in the freedom tradition which goes back in principle to the Jwangdz; a tradition which finds Chinese civilization itself too burdensome for permanent human habitation - a tradition whose survival in later ages has gone far to make Chinese civilization in fact habitable.
 [Top] It will be noticed that every post-Hàn text so far considered is to some degree phony.
-That is merely part of the inventive, or if one likes, the self-creative, character of the period.
-Which (we wish to conclude by saying) has its personal delights as well as its philological perils.
+That is merely part of the inventive, or if one likes, the creative, character of the period.
+Which (we wish to conclude by saying) also has its special personal delights.
 This Overview is Copyright © 2007- by E Bruce and A Taeko Brooks